Nishtha1209/Java-DSA/README.md

 # DSA-JAVA
-Questions and Solutions for Data Structures and Algorithm
+Questions and Solutions for Data Structures and Algorithms in Java.